FCA measures to cut through greenwashing jargon

 Source: FCA Consumer News – Sustainable investment labels and anti-greenwashing, 22/5/24

-Fund managers can choose to use the new sustainable investment labels if their funds meet the criteria to do so.
+Fund managers can choose to use the sustainable investment labels if their funds meet the criteria to do so.
 As well as using the label, the fund manager will need to provide clear and simple information (consumer facing disclosures) about the fund’s sustainability goal and its approach to achieving it.

 How might this affect you?

 Where we provide you with advice, we will discuss with you any preference you may have for sustainable investing and will take your preferences into account when making our recommendations.
 We will continue to monitor sustainable investment solutions available to you as they come onto the market.
-The new labels and disclosure information will help us to identify potentially suitable investment solutions to reflect different client preferences.
+The fund labels and disclosure information will help us to identify potentially suitable investment solutions to reflect different client preferences.

 Where can I find out more information about the changes?